European Heart Health Initiative

 The Parliamentary Survey (October 1999 - February 2000) was carried out by the European Heart Network and its members in the framework of the European Heart Health Initiative.
 The purpose of the survey was to get an overview of European politicians' knowledge of the burden of cardiovascular disease (CVD) and their understanding of their role in providing a political environment conducive to the prevention of CVD.
 The table of contents include the methodology and main conclusions of the survey and is available here.

 The case for a European Heart Health Initiative

 - February 28th 1997

 In spite of a widespread belief that cardiovascular diseases (CVD) have been conquered, CVD remains the number one cause of death in Europe, taking more lives than all other causes combined.
 Of the approximately 1.5 million who die each year from CVD, 15% die before reaching the age of 65.
 For every person who dies each year of CVD, many more are suffering, either under medical care or living at reduced capacity.
-The full document can be downloaded from the pdf file below.
+The full document can be downloaded here.